-Client Needs: Physiological Integrity: Reduction of Risk Potential Integrated Process: Clinical Problem-solving Process (Nursing Process) Reference: p.
-28, Administration of Drugs by the Subcutaneous Route
+- NAT: Client Needs: Physiological Integrity: Reduction of Risk Potential - TOP: Chapter 2 - KEY: Integrated Process: Clinical Problem-solving Process (Nursing Process)

 - 7. The nurse is unable to read the health care provider's handwriting for a new drug order.
-Which action by the nurse would be most appropriate in this situation? - A) Question the order with the primary health care provider. - B) Try to interpret the handwriting. - C) Confirm the order with a nearby health care provider. - D) Obtain a verbal order.
+Which action by the nurse would be most appropriate in this situation? - A) Question the order with the primary health care provider - B) Try to interpret the handwriting - C) Confirm the order with a nearby health care provider - D) Obtain a verbal order

-Rationale: Any order that is unclear, for any reason, should be questioned.
+Feedback: Any order that is unclear, particularly due to illegible handwriting, should be questioned.
 The nurse should not try to interpret the handwriting as it may lead to a misinterpretation.
 The nurse should also not confirm the order with any other health care provider who is nearby.
-Administering drugs based on verbal orders is generally permissible only during emergencies.
+Administering drugs based on verbal orders is permissible only during emergencies.